Effective Versions of Strong Measure Zero

 To compute the value $\pi(x,a)$ the above algorithm can be run and eventually the value is determined or all the active $w$'s will be longer than $x$ in which case 0 can be output making $\pi$ is a superpredictor.
 Steps 2 and 3 ensure that $\pi$ $h$-succeeds on $S$. \end{proof}

-Since the singleton set $\{S\}$ is not computably countable for any undecidable $S$, we have the following. \begin{corollary} There exists an $X\subseteq \mathbf{C}$ with computable strong measure zero that is not computably countable. \end{corollary}
+Since the singleton set $\{S\}$ is not computably countable for every undecidable $S$, we have the following. \begin{corollary} There exists an $X\subseteq \mathbf{C}$ with computable strong measure zero that is not computably countable. \end{corollary}

 We will come back later in section 6 to investigate the complexity of sequences $S$ where $\{S\}$ has computable strong measure zero.
 For such $S$ we say $S$ has computable strong measure zero.